johnosmond/task-list/README.md

 #### Git Is Difficult
 If you make one tiny mistake your whole project is now overwhelmingly confusing.
 I made the mistake of editing something in main without adding/committing/pushing it.
 Then I created a new branch.
 Now I have updates in the new branch as well as the one small update in the main branch and I cannot get them to merge both locally and in the remote repository.
 It seems that it's one or the other and they keep writing over each other.

+## Conclusion
+Well, I finished the tutorial.
+I refreshed my memory about many of the basics about Laravel and got a lot of practice using Git with GitHub.